horacephair/horacephair.github.io/index.md

 # What to Bring
 * Bring your goldang toothbrush.
 You think teeth grow on trees?
 We're grownups now.
 * Weather clothes.
-Seriously, this year we can't predict.
+Seriously, we can't predict.
 Might be gorgeous.
 Might be normal (damp).
 Might pour.
 Your shoes will probably get wet.
 * Bring a spoon or fork.
 Sometimes we run short.
 * Bring your blanky, because there is none other like it.
 * A camera or other d-vice for capturing things to put <a href="http://www.flickr.com/groups/542035@N21/">here</a>.